Badminton at the 2020 Summer Olympics – Men's singles

 The men's singles badminton tournament at the 2020 Summer Olympics took place from 24 July to 2 August 2021 at the Musashino Forest Sport Plaza at Tokyo.
-A total of 41 players from 36 nations actually competed at the tournament.
+A total of 41 players from 36 nations competed at the tournament.

 Denmark's Viktor Axelsen defeated the defending Olympic champion Chen Long from China 21–15, 21–12, to win the gold medal in men's singles badminton at the 2020 Summer Olympics.
 He became the first non-Asian to win the badminton men's singles event since compatriot Poul-Erik Høyer Larsen, who achieved the feat in 1996.
+Axelsen did not lose a game during the tournament, becoming the first player to achieve this feat since Lin Dan in 2008.

 In the bronze-medal match, Indonesia's Anthony Sinisuka Ginting defeated Guatemala's Kevin Cordón 21–11, 21–13.
 Ginting became the first Olympic badminton medalist from Indonesia in men's singles since Sony Dwi Kuncoro in 2004.
 He also became the first Youth Olympic badminton medalist to win a medal at the Olympics, having also won bronze in 2014.